AhmadKher/UC-final-project/README.md

 # Idea

-an app to gather my hacking group during the attacks ,
+an app to gather my hacking group during the attacks , so we can chat in a safe place

 for the first time  u have to register using email and password , then u can use the app , if u signed up before u can log in directly ,